 Having to replace batteries every few days of using your hearing aid can quickly become a hassle.
-For seniors with poor vision and limited hand-eye coordination, this task can be especially problematic.
-It is much easier to place your hearing aids in its charging case at night, and wake up in the morning with a fully-charged pair!
+For seniors with poor vision, limited hand-eye coordination, or arthritis, this task can be especially problematic.
+It is much easier to place your hearing aids in the charging case at night and wake up in the morning with a fully-charged pair!

 It’s time to ditch the disposables.
-Rechargeable devices utilize lithium-ion batteries, so that you don’t have to switch out batteries weekly.
-Because hearing aid batteries are so small, they can pose as a hazard for animals if they consume the batteries by accident.
+Rechargeable devices utilize lithium-ion batteries so that you don’t have to switch out batteries weekly.
+Because hearing aid batteries are so small, they can pose a hazard to animals if they consume the batteries by accident.
 Going the rechargeable route would eliminate this issue.

 No Recurring Expenses

 Paying out of pocket for new batteries every few weeks can really add up after a while.
 Rechargeable hearing aids may be more expensive initially, but the savings will be evident in the long run.

 Take Our Free Online Hearing Test